 The mission of AFROTC is to develop leaders of character for tomorrow’s Air Force.
 The curriculum taught in AFROTC at California State University, Fresno is the exact same curriculum that is taught to the cadets at the USAF Academy in Colorado Springs.
 More importantly, this program is available to all students at CSUF with or without a desire to seek a commission in the USAF after graduation through the Aerospace Studies minor program.
 Regardless of the path a student takes after graduation, the skills they will learn while earning a minor is Aerospace studies will pay huge dividends for them by making them better leaders, decision makers, problem solvers, public speakers, team builders, writers and enhancing their physical, emotional, mental health and resiliency.

 Students also have the opportunity (on a voluntary basis) to participate in our physical fitness program designed by the kinesiology department and put their leadership skills to the test at the weekly leadership laboratory class.

-Several routes for an Air Force commission are available to college students in Air Force ROTC.
+Several routes for an Air Force commission are available to college students in Air Force ROTC if they desire to serve on active duty as an officer after they graduate.
 Entering students may enroll in the four-year program, while students with at least three years remaining in college may apply for a compressed option.
-For instance, students who enter the program with 3 or 3.5 years remaining to graduation can commission on time provided they accomplish program requirements.
+For instance, students who enter the program with 3 or 3.5 years remaining to graduation can commission on-time, provided they accomplish program requirements.
 Contact the detachment faculty and staff for more information on these various options.